russell-myers1/TODO-Microservice/README.md

 MICROSERVICE PROJECT FOR TODO DESKTOP APP

-This microservice is implememnted using Python and Flask to provide a Message of the Day (motd) and a version number for a desktop TODO desktop application.
+This microservice is implemented using Python and Flask to provide a Message of the Day (motd) and a version number for a desktop TODO application.

 ---------------
 INSTRUCTIONS: